-Check out our brand new HALT / AFR Calculator, first ever calculator that can predict field reliability from HALT Results.
+Check out our HALT / AFR Calculator, first ever calculator that can predict field reliability from HALT Results.

-In May of this year, the lab celebrates its 14th birthday, making it the 2nd longest running HALT and HASS lab in the world.
+In May of this year, HALT & HASS Labs celebrated its birthday of 22 years, making it the 2nd longest running HALT & HASS lab in the world.
 The Santa Clara lab was started in May, 1995 by Mike Silverman when he was an employee of QualMark.
 Mike ran the lab for 5 years before leaving to start Ops A La Carte in 2000.
-Then three years ago, Ops A La Carte purchased the facility from QualMark.
+Later Ops A La Carte purchased the facility from QualMark.
 Below is our new logo for the lab.

-HALT and HASS Labs has 4 separate HALT labs with the following:
+HALT & HASS Labs has 4 separate HALT chambers with the following:

 1) Qualmark OVS 2.5

 This is a 30"x30" chamber and is a versatile chamber because it has less LN2 consumption but still fits most products.
-It is 16 years old but upgraded to the latest technology.
-Over 800 HALTs have been performed in this chamber and counting - everything from research electronics going to Antarctica to to subsea oil exploration equipment.
+It is upgraded to the latest technology.
+Over 800 HALTs have been performed in this chamber and counting - everything from research electronics going to Antarctica to subsea oil exploration equipment.

 2) Qualmark Typhoon 3.0

-This is a 36"x36" chmaber and has seen plenty of action - over 200 HALT's have been performed in this chamber - everything from implantable medical products to military gear to telecom racks.
+This is a 36"x36" chamber and has seen plenty of action - over 200 HALT's have been performed in this chamber - everything from implantable medical products to military gear to telecom racks.

 3) Qualmark OVS 1.0